DeeMcCart/CI_PP3_RepairsTracker/README.md

 ### Responsive Mockup
-A responsive mockup is given here,  although in practice the user interface is a 80-char x 24 line text display regardless of device: https://ui.dev/amiresponsive?url=https://repairs-tracker-aa30320aef0e.herokuapp.com/
+A responsive mockup is given here,  although in practice the user interface is a 80-char x 24 line text display regardless of device: https://ui.dev/amiresponsive?url=https://repairs-tracker-aa30320aef0e.herokuapp.com/ (and, in fact, the user interface when tested on a mobile device did not function correctly, and operated with anomolies when used on a Samsung Galaxy tablet)

 ### Live webpage link
 https://repairs-tracker-aa30320aef0e.herokuapp.com/